Cathy Freeman: 1996–2003

-Cathy Freeman made more progress during the 1996 season, setting many personal bests and Australian records.
+Freeman made more progress during the 1996 season, setting many personal bests and Australian records.
 By this stage, she was the biggest challenger to France's Marie-José Pérec at the 1996 Olympics.
 She eventually took the silver medal behind Pérec, in an Australian record of 48.63 seconds.
 This was the fourth-fastest since the world record was set in Canberra, Australia, in 1985.
 Pérec's winning time of 48.25 was an Olympic record.

-In 1997, Cathy Freeman won the 400 m at the World Championships in Athens, with a time of 49.77 seconds.
+In 1997, Freeman won the 400 m at the World Championships in Athens, with a time of 49.77 seconds.
 Her only loss in the 400 m that season was in Oslo where she injured her foot.

 Freeman took a break for the 1998 season, due to injury.
 Upon her return to the track in 1999, Freeman did not lose a single 400 m race, including at the World Championships.

 Freeman also lit the torch in the 2000 Olympic Games in Sydney.

 She continued to win into the 2000 season, despite Pérec's return to the track.
-Freeman was the home favorite for the 400 m title at the 2000 Olympics in Sydney, where she was expected to face-off with rival Pérec.
+Freeman was the home favourite for the 400 m title at the 2000 Olympics in Sydney, where she was expected to face-off with rival Pérec.
 This showdown never happened, as Pérec left the Games after what she described as harassment from strangers.
 Freeman won the Olympic title in a time of 49.11 seconds, becoming only the second Australian Aboriginal Olympic champion (the first was Freeman's 4 × 400 teammate Nova Peris-Kneebone who won for field hockey four years earlier in Atlanta).
 After the race, Freeman took a victory lap, carrying both the Aboriginal and Australian flags.
 This was despite unofficial flags being banned at the Olympic Games, and the Aboriginal flag, while recognised as official in Australia, not being a national flag or recognised by the International Olympic Committee.
 Freeman also reached the final of the 200 m, coming sixth.
 In honour of her gold medal win in Sydney, she represented Oceania in carrying the Olympic flag at the opening ceremonies of the next Olympics, in Salt Lake City, joining Archbishop Desmond Tutu (Africa), John Glenn (The Americas), Kazuyoshi Funaki (Asia), Lech Wałęsa (Europe), Jean-Michel Cousteau (Environment), Jean-Claude Killy (Sport), and Steven Spielberg (Culture).

 Throughout her career, Freeman regularly competed in the Victorian Athletic League where she won two 400 m races at the Stawell Gift Carnival.

 Freeman did not compete during the 2001 season.
 In 2002 she returned to the track to compete as a member of Australia's victorious 4 × 400 m relay team at the 2002 Commonwealth Games.

 Freeman announced her retirement in 2003.